AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

     • Model training
     • Custom script execution
     • Scoring and evaluation

-### Task 2: Add a dataset to your Azure ML pipeline in the Designer:

-In this task you will upload the manufacturing sensor data to your Azure ML workspace.
-You will create a tabular dataset from a local CSV file, configure the data source, and add it to your pipeline canvas for further processing.

 1. On the **left panel**, under the **Data (1)** tab, click the **➕ (plus icon) (2)** to upload a dataset.